rrDumpTruck/Obsidian.Vault/NPCs.md

 ---

 # <span style="color:#ff0000">The Formless</span>
-	The Formless are an entity of forgotten origin and inconclusive complexity.
+	The Formless are an entity of forgotten origin and obstructive complexity.
 It is composed of countless personifications of people who are a representative of one or many Sins.
 Currently the only form with a name goes by the name of the Sleeper, she used to be the wife of the Warden during their mortal life.

 <span style="color:#ffc000">The Limper (Highlands) </span>
 	(Ereball) - gain through violence, vengeance, greed